alecramsay/pg/docs/_pages/workflow.md

 ---
 layout: page
-title: Workflow
+title: Overall Workflow
 permalink: workflow/
 ---

 This note describes the workflow that I used for creating the maps for this study.

 (1) Copy Official maps
-* Snapshot Official map ids in pg/constants.py -- DONE
+* Snapshot Official map ids in pg/constants.py
-* Copy the Official maps, using the duplicate_official_maps.py script -- DONE
+* Copy the Official maps, using the duplicate_official_maps.py script

-  For each new map in DRA -- DONE
+  For each new map in DRA

 * Set the Colors and Overlays
 * Collect the id into pg/constants.py
 * Export it

 (2) Copy Notable Maps
-* Snapshot Notable map ids in pg/constants.py -- DONE
+* Snapshot Notable map ids in pg/constants.py
-* Copy Notable maps, using the duplicate_notable_maps.py script -- DONE
+* Copy Notable maps, using the duplicate_notable_maps.py script

-  For each new map in DRA -- DONE
+  For each new map in DRA

 * Set the Colors and Overlays
 * Collect the id into pg/constants.py
 * Export it

-(3) Pull the ratings for the duplicated Official and Notable maps, using the pull_ratings.py script -- DONE
+(3) Pull the ratings for the duplicated Official and Notable maps, using the pull_ratings.py script

 Then, for each state:

 (4) Create a baseline map using [the 'baseline' workflow](baseline_workflow.md)

 (5) Import the map into DRA, using the import_base_map.sh script

-(6) Open the map in DRA:
+(6) Open the map in DRA

 * Set the Colors and Overlays -- 'Change Palette' to Plasma
 * Copy the Share link guid to constants.py in both the 'baseline' and 'pg' repos